Characterizing Phishing Pages by JavaScript Capabilities: Methodology

 \subsection{Data enrichment}

-In addition to all the data gathered, our analysis references a manually crafted Browser API to phishing technique mapping and a characterization of cluster lifetimes and deployment diversity.
+In addition to all the data gathered, our analysis references a manually crafted Browser API-to-phishing-technique mapping and a characterization of cluster lifetimes and deployment diversity.

-\myparagraph{Technique to Browser API mapping} Client-side JavaScript can engage in data harvesting (exfiltrating information dynamically and not through form submission), evasion (conditional dynamic behavior aimed at hiding functionality or contents), obfuscation (unconditional behavior meant to hinder static analysis), and mimicking (dynamic behavior to make the page more believable, for example, false loading pages, stage by stage data extraction).
-Based on prior work by Su~\etal{} and Zhang~\etal{} and manually identifying APIs from the Mozilla Developers Network (MDN) documentation, we present a table mapping standard phishing techniques to browser APIs in Table~\ref{tab:behaviorcategories}.
+\myparagraph{Technique to Browser API mapping} JavaScript code can engage in data harvesting (exfiltrating information dynamically and not through form submission), evasion (conditional dynamic behavior aimed at hiding functionality or contents), obfuscation (unconditional behavior meant to hinder static analysis), and mimicking (dynamic behavior to make the page more believable, for example, false loading pages, stage by stage data extraction).
+Based on prior work by Su~\etal{}~\cite{jsufp} and Zhang~\etal{}~\cite{zhangCrawlPhishLargescaleAnalysis2021} and manually identifying APIs from the Mozilla Developers Network (MDN) documentation, we present a table mapping standard phishing techniques to browser APIs in Table~\ref{tab:behaviorcategories}.
 We leverage the presence of these APIs in the execution traces as a signal of the technique being present in the page.
 If the page falls within a specific cluster, we mark the entire cluster as using that technique.
 We use this to combat the phishing pages that engage in non-deterministic behavior.
-For Cloudflare turnstiles embedding, we use a non-browser API as our detection metric, as Cloudflare's native turnstile script will read the value of \texttt{Window.Turnstiles}.
-For Client-side IP checks, we manually looked through every \texttt{Window.fetch} and \texttt{XMLHttpRequest.open} argument URL given that argument was present in more than 50 phishing pages, and identified 15 that were IP reputation APIs.
+For CloudFlare Turnstile embedding, we use a non-browser API as our detection metric, as CloudFlare's native turnstile script will read the value of \textit{Window.Turnstiles}.
+For Client-side IP checks, we manually looked through every \textit{Window.fetch} and \textit{XMLHttpRequest.open} argument URL given that argument was present in more than 50 phishing pages, and identified 14 that were IP reputation APIs.

 \myparagraph{Cluster lifetime and deployment diversity} Throughout this work, we refer to cluster lifetime as the time range between when we observe the first page belonging to the cluster on a phishing feed and when we observe the last page belonging to the cluster.
-We measure deployment diversity of the phishing pages by looking at the effective 2nd-level domain (e2LD) for the URLs.
-Using the e2LD instead of the entire hostname ensures that pages deployed on 'pages.dev` or 'blogger.com` are considered a single deployment form.
+We measure deployment diversity of the phishing pages by looking at the effective top-level domain plus one (eTLD+1) for the URLs.
+Using the eTLD+1 instead of the entire hostname ensures that pages deployed on 'pages.dev` or 'blogger.com` are considered a single deployment form.